Software Testing with Large Language Models: Survey, Landscape, and Vision: Analysis from Software Testing Perspective

 Since LLMs have demonstrated promising results in tasks such as code generation, and given that both code generation and unit test case generation involve generating source code, recent research has extended the domain of code generation to encompass unit test case generation.
 Despite initial success, there are nuances that set unit test case generation apart from general code generation, signaling the need for more tailored approaches.

-\textbf{Early practices for fine-tuning LLMs.} The early practices mainly focus on how to pre-train or fine-tune LLMs with domain-specific data, in order to enhance their effectiveness on the unit test generation task.
-For example, \cite{23a3testTestGeneration} first pre-trained the LLM with the focal method and asserted statements to enable the LLM having a stronger foundation knowledge of assertions, then fine-tuned the LLM for the test case generation task where the objective is to learn the relationship between the focal method and the corresponding test case. \cite{28unitTest} utilized a similar schema by pre-training the LLM on a large unsupervised Java corpus, and supervised fine-tuning a downstream translation task for generating unit tests.
+\textbf{Pre-training or fine-tuning LLMs for unit test case generation.} Due to the limitations of LLMs in their earlier stages, a majority of the earlier published studies adopt this pre-training or fine-tuning schema.
+Moreover, in some recent studies, this schema continues to be employed to increase the LLMs' familiarity with domain knowledge.
+Alagarsamy et al.~\cite{23a3testTestGeneration} first pre-trained the LLM with the focal method and asserted statements to enable the LLM to have a stronger foundation knowledge of assertions, then fine-tuned the LLM for the test case generation task where the objective is to learn the relationship between the focal method and the corresponding test case.
+Tufano et al. \cite{28unitTest} utilized a similar schema by pre-training the LLM on a large unsupervised Java corpus, and supervised fine-tuning a downstream translation task for generating unit tests.
+Hashtroudi et al. \cite{119AutomatedTestCase} leveraged the existing developer-written tests for each project to generate a project-specific dataset for domain adaptation when fine-tuning the LLM, which can facilitate generating human-readable unit tests.
+Rao et al. \cite{111CatLmTraining} trained a GPT-style language model by utilizing a pre-training signal that explicitly considers the mapping between code and test files.
+Steenhoek et al. \cite{steenhoek2023reinforcement} utilizes reinforcement learning to optimize models by providing rewards based on static quality metrics that can be automatically computed for the generated unit test cases.